Nikolas Cruz trial: Key witnesses jurors won’t hear from after defence rested case

 He previously said that he doesn’t approve of what Cruz did but believes “nobody should face this alone”.

-Mr Moore’s name has cropped up during the trial, with prosecutors saying that he had sent thousands of dollars of commissary to Cruz in prison “this year alone”.
+Mr Moore’s name has cropped up during the trial, with prosecutors saying that he had sent thousands of dollars of commissary to Cruz in prison “this year alone” and speaks regularly to the mass shooter through jailhouse phone calls.

+On 5 October, Mr Moore and Mr Donovan were both arrested on felony charges of exploiting Zachary.
+They were charged with exploiting a mentally incapacitated person and obtaining money by false pretenses and released on $50,000 bond.

 Dr Heather Holmes